-Aerial surveys are an important tool for estimating abundance and distribution of vertebrate populations.
-Methods for design and data analysis of aerial surveys have been developed to accommodate visual observations where observers count animals from aircraft (Siniff & Skoog 1964, Goddard 1967; 1969, Jolly 1969a;b, Watson et al. 1969, Caughley & Goddard 1972, Pennycuick & Western 1972, Caughley 1974, Certain & Bretagnolle 2008), and for photographic survey methods (Leedy 1948, Leonard & Fish 1974, Boyd 2000, Bechet et al. 2004, Buckland et al. 2012, Conn et al. 2015, Ver Hoef & Jansen 2014).
-Undercounting animals from aircraft presents a major estimation problem with both visual and photographic aerial surveys (Graham & Bell 1969, Caughley 1974).
-Animals are undercounted because they are not available to be counted (e.g., underwater as in Lukacs et al. 2010, termed availability bias), or observers miss animals that are available to be counted (termed perception bias; Marsh & Sinclair 1989).
-Aerial images improve perception bias, but not necessarily availability bias (Leonard & Fish 1974, Gibbs et al. 1988, Bayliss & Yeomans 1990, Frederick et al. 2003).
-For example, many seabirds and marine mammals are virtually certain to be detected in images if they are at the surface of the water, but animals may be diving beneath the surface of the water and unavailable to be photographed (Buckland et al. 2012, Conn et al. 2014).
+& Gauthier, 2004; Boyd, 2000; Buckland et al., 2012; Conn et al., 2015; Leedy, 1948; Leonard & Fish, 1974; Ver Hoef & Jansen, 2014).
+Undercounting animals from aircraft presents a major estimation problem with both visual and photographic aerial surveys (Caughley, 1974; Graham & Bell, 1969).
+Animals are undercounted because they are not available to be counted (e.g. underwater as in Lukacs, Kissling, Reid, Gende, & Lewis, 2010, termed availability bias), or observers miss animals that are available to be counted (termed perception bias: Marsh & Sinclair, 1989).
+Aerial images improve perception bias, but not necessarily availability bias (Bayliss & Yeomans, 1990; Frederick, Hylton, Heath, & Ruane, 2003: Gibbs, Woodward, Hunter, & Hutchinson, 1988; Leonard & Fish, 1974).
+For example, many seabirds and marine mammals are virtually certain to be detected in images if they are at the surface of the water, but animals may be diving beneath the surface of the water and unavailable to be photographed (Buckland et al., 2012; Conn et al., 2014).
 Aerial images alone typically do not provide sufficient information for estimating availability, and auxiliary information is usually required to estimate absolute abundance.
-For example, activity budgets or time spent diving underwater can be estimated from telemetry devices including VHF transmitters, satellite-linked transmitters, or time-depth recorders (Bechet et al. 2004, Heide-Jørgensen et al. 2007, Conn et al. 2014).
+For example, activity budgets or time spent diving underwater can be estimated from telemetry devices including VHF transmitters, satellite-linked transmitters, or time-depth recorders (Bechet et al., 2004; Conn et al., 2014; Heide-Jørgensen, Laidre, Borchers, Samarra, & Stern, 2007).
 Often, aerial image data are easily obtainable, but auxiliary data may be more challenging to acquire due to financial, logistical, or regulatory constraints, precluding estimation of availability.
-Even when auxiliary information can be collected, there is often a disparate scale of inference between auxiliary data and aerial image data, potentially introducing a variety of statistical challenges for modeling and inference (Gotway & Young 2002).
-Further, it is difficult to determine whether correction factors based on behavioral data (e.g., dive times) are appropriate because corrections may not apply to animals engaged in different activities such as feeding or resting; activities that might be difficult to characterize from an aircraft (Hiby & Lovell 1998).
+Even when auxiliary information can be collected, there is often a disparate scale of inference between auxiliary data and aerial image data, potentially introducing a variety of statistical challenges for modelling and inference (Gotway & Young, 2002).
+Further, it is difficult to determine whether correction factors based on behavioural data (e.g. dive times) are appropriate because corrections may not apply to animals engaged in different activities such as feeding or resting; activities that might be difficult to characterize from an aircraft (Hiby & Lovell, 1998).

-Another method for estimating availability is to use multiple aircraft in tandem, where observers in each aircraft count animals independently (Hiby & Lovell 1998).
+Another method for estimating availability is to use multiple aircraft in tandem, where observers in each aircraft count animals independently (Hiby & Lovell, 1998).
 Using aircraft in tandem is twice as expensive as using one aircraft, and transects of each aircraft might not overlap due to error in GPS locations and misaligned flight paths.
-Further, methods for using aircraft in tandem have relied on identifying individual animals (i.e., duplicates seen by each aircraft) which is often problematic (Hiby & Lovell 1998).
+Further, methods for using aircraft in tandem have relied on identifying individual animals (i.e. duplicates seen by each aircraft) which is often problematic (Hiby & Lovell, 1998).

-In light of these constraints, we describe a point process model that leverages an N-mixture framework for simultaneously estimating detection probability, occupancy, and abundance from aerial images (Royle 2004).
+In light of these constraints, we describe a point process model that leverages an N-mixture framework for simultaneously estimating detection probability, occupancy, and abundance from aerial images (Royle, 2004).
 The N-mixture model fits naturally within the framework of a point process model.
 The N-mixture model is advantageous in that it does not rely on data auxiliary to aerial images.
-Data required to fit N-mixture models can be collected from a single aircraft, and individual animals do not need to be uniquely identified.
-In addition, aerial photographic images provide a permanent record that is available for independent verification, may be used for automated detection, and allows for quantification of habitat covariates (Martin et al. 2012, McNabb et al. 2016).
-Photographic sampling methods can also be extended to unmanned aerial vehicles, which are relatively new low-cost platforms that can be used to quantify wildlife and their habitats (Hodgson et al. 2013, Sweeney et al. 2015).
+Data required to fit N-mixture models can be collected from a single aircraft, and individual animals need not be uniquely identified.
+In addition, aerial photographic images provide a permanent record that is available for independent verification, may be used for automated detection, and allows for quantification of habitat covariates (Martin et al., 2012; McNabb, Womble, Prakash, Gens, & Haselwimmer, 2016).

+Photographic sampling methods can also be extended to unmanned aerial vehicles, which are relatively new low-cost platforms that can be used to quantify wildlife and their habitats (Hodgson, Kelly, & Peel, 2013; Sweeney et al., 2015).